philou/storexplore/README.md

 'storexplore/testing/dummy_store_api'.
 It can be required independently if needed.

-### RSpec shared examples
+### Testing Your Own Scrapper

 Storexplore also ships with an rspec shared examples macro.
-It can be used for any custom store API definition.
+It guarantees basic scrapper well behaviour such as the presence of many categories, of item names and prices

 ```ruby
 require 'storexplore/testing'